concretecms/concrete_api_proposal_2022/README.md

 Clone this repository into your testing site's `packages/` directory.

 Within your testing site, enable the Concrete CMS REST API on Dashboard > System and Settings > API > Settings.

-On this same page, add an API integration.
-Name your API integration `Concrete CMS API Proposal` - this is important because it's this integration that our custom REST documentation interfaces will connect to.
+Do not create an integration at this time, it will be created for you when the package is installed.

 For the redirect URL in this API integration, specify `http://www.yoursiteurl.com/packages/concrete_api_proposal_2022/swagger/oauth2-redirect.html`

 Now, install the "Concrete CMS API Proposal" package into your site.

-## Browsing the API Proposal
+## Try it Out

 API proposals can be found in Dashboard > API Proposal.
 Clicking on this page will redirect you into a REST API page.
 From this page, click the "View API Documentation Console" button.
 This will launch standard REST API docs, powered by [Swagger UI](https://swagger.io/tools/swagger-ui/).

 <img width="1484" alt="Screen Shot 2022-08-04 at 2 58 58 PM" src="https://user-images.githubusercontent.com/527809/182960023-a31e1fe7-2f0c-4311-a44a-c7bfefb59dde.png">

+## Demonstration Video

+For a quick walkthrough of installation and a demonstration of a couple REST endpoints in the new proposal, see here:

+[tbd]

 ## GraphQL